NicolasAngleraud/SuperWikt-fr/README.md

 Steps

-    Step 1: Extract Wiktionary Data
+ - Step 1: Extract Wiktionary Data
+   script : extract_wiki.py
-     The script starts by extracting Wiktionary data from a specified dump file (wiktionary.ttl obtained by extracting it from a bz2 archive) using a Python script (extract_wiki.py).
+     The script starts by extracting Wiktionary data from a specified dump file (wiktionary.ttl obtained by extracting it from a bz2 archive).
 The extracted data is saved as wiktionary.tsv.
+     TODO: define what is kept exactly

     Step 2: Process Examples
      Next, the script processes examples from the wiktionary.tsv file to create wiktionary_examples.tsv.
 This step involves another Python script (process_examples.py), which prepares example data for subsequent analysis.
+     TODO: add what "process" mean : tabulated format , output columns Spacy is used to tokenize, lemmatization to identify the rank of the token in the exemplar sentence, whose sense is illustrated

     Step 3: Generate Predictions
+    script : get_preds.py
      Using both wiktionary.tsv and wiktionary_examples.tsv, the script generates predictions (wiktionary_preds.tsv).
-This step employs get_preds.py, a Python script that utilizes pre-trained models and algorithms to predict semantic classes for each lexical sense of the wiktioanry based on the processed data.
-The pre-trained classifiers are downloaded from google drive using gdown and stored in a folder named 'models'.
+It applies the classifier of definitions and the classifier of exemplar sentences, and combines it using a weighted sum of scores.
+The classifiers are downloaded from a url and stored locally to $OUT/models

     Step 4: Enrich Wiktionary Data
      Finally, the script enriches the Wiktionary data by combining wiktionary.tsv and wiktionary_preds.tsv.
 This step enhances the dataset with additional semantic information, creating enriched_wiktionary.tsv.